Revealing The Fiery Crown , Book Two in the Forgotten Empires Series

 Latest Posts

+- Liz Bourke Adding Complexity to Pulp: The Sinister Mystery of the Mesmerizing Girl by Theodora Goss 9 hours ago

+- L. Penelope 5 Books Where Gods Walk the Earth 10 hours ago

-- Tobias Carroll Dissonance and Myth: Stefan Spjut’s Trolls 16 hours ago
+- Tobias Carroll The Mundane and the Monstrous: Inside Benjamin Percy’s Suicide Woods 10 hours ago

-- Ruthanna Emrys and Anne M. Pillsworth Lovecraft’s Faintest Fingerprints: C.M.
-Eddy Jr.’s and H.P.
-Lovecraft’s “Ashes” 17 hours ago

-- Em Nordling In the Shadow of Our Kin: Ormeshadow by Priya Sharma 17 hours ago
+- Fabio Fernandes The Claw of the Conciliator, Part 2: Unholy Communions 11 hours ago

+- Andrew Liptak Stephen and Tabitha King Plan to Turn Maine Home into Archive and Writers Retreat 11 hours ago

 New in Series